Top 9 Ticketmaster Competitors & Alternatives

 Key Features

-Organizers have options to set unique prices, available quantities, and tax rates for tickets for each attendee segment.
-They can create exclusive groups and allocate tickets based on attendee preferences.
+• Ticket Creation & Management: Set unique prices, quantities, and tax rates per attendee segment, with exclusive groups and ticket allocation based on attendee preferences.

 • “We really liked the ticket purchasing feature, this made selling tickets for both in-person and virtual attendees painless.” – Laura C.